Practice Browbeat with Flashcards, Spelling and Quizzes

 The verb 'browbeat' has an etymology that draws from the Old English word 'brūwan,' which means 'to brew' or 'to boil.'
 However, the evolution of this term took a somewhat unexpected turn.
 It transitioned from its original meaning related to brewing to acquire the sense of intimidating or bullying through constant criticism or verbal abuse.
 This shift likely occurred through a figurative use of the term, where the heated and aggressive nature of brewing or boiling was metaphorically associated with the intimidating behavior exhibited when someone is browbeaten.
 Essentially, 'browbeat' evolved from the idea of stirring up emotions to the more contemporary sense of pressuring or intimidating through verbal tactics.

-Quiz: Find the meaning of browbeat
+Find the correct meaning of the verb browbeat:

 Try Again!